 The Chess Merit Badge has quickly become one of the most popular badges in the Scouts BSA merit badge catalog, with more than 170,000 Scouts earning the badge since it was introduced in September 2011.
 Out of the 130+ badges available, the Chess Merit Badge is undoubtedly one of the most popular non-required badges.
 Check out the Scouts BSA website for more information!

-Next Merit Badge Events: (Click on a date to register for that workshop)
+Upcoming Merit Badge Start Dates: (Click on a link below to register for that workshop)